vais-ral/CIL-Docs/docs/reconstruction.rst

 The iterative algorithm expects as input:

   1. A 3D stack of 2D data image data at different angles: data must be in the range 0-1.
+The number of projections must match the size of the angles array:
-  2. a 1D array of angles in degrees
+  2. a 1D array of angles in degrees.
+The length of the array must match the number of projections.
   3. number of iterations
   4. number of CPU threads the algorithm should run
   5. resolution (an int parameter, what does it mean?)